cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 ### Interact with your tests in a browser

 When Protractor runs tests, the browser automation launches a browser instance and often runs through tests too fast for the human eye.
-Without additional configuration, this often leads to a reliance on lengthy terminal errors that can be expensive from a context-switching perspective.
+Without additional configuration, this often leads to a reliance on lengthy terminal messages that can be expensive from a context-switching perspective.

 With the [Cypress Test Runner](/guides/core-concepts/test-runner), your tests run in an interactive browser environment in real time.
 The Cypress Test Runner's [command log](/guides/core-concepts/test-runner#Command-Log) displays the tests from your test suite and their assertions.
 When you [click on a command or assertion](https://docs.cypress.io/guides/core-concepts/test-runner#Clicking-on-Commands) in the command log, the Cypress Test Runner displays a DOM snapshot from that point in time so you can see what the application under test looked like at the time of the test's execution.
 This allows you to see the **real rendered UI** and the behavior of the app under **real user interactions.** Since the app is loaded within a real browser, you can also manually explore its behavior while it is under the state of a desired test scenario.